XIO (XIO) Market Capitalization Achieves $7.86 Million

-XIO (CURRENCY:XIO) traded flat against the U.S. dollar during the twenty-four hour period ending at 13:00 PM E.T. on February 19th.
-XIO has a market capitalization of $7.86 million and $103,650.00 worth of XIO was traded on exchanges in the last day.
-One XIO coin can now be bought for about $0.24 or 0.00000656 BTC on cryptocurrency exchanges.
-In the last week, XIO has traded flat against the U.S. dollar.
+XIO (CURRENCY:XIO) traded flat against the dollar during the 1-day period ending at 0:00 AM Eastern on February 21st.
+XIO has a market cap of $7.86 million and $103,650.00 worth of XIO was traded on exchanges in the last 24 hours.
+One XIO coin can currently be bought for approximately $0.24 or 0.00000656 BTC on popular exchanges.
+Over the last seven days, XIO has traded flat against the dollar.

 - 3DCoin (3DC) traded flat against the dollar and now trades at $0.0026 or 0.00000028 BTC.